 A pre/accredited midwifery program must continue to meet current ACME criteria in order to maintain that status.
 Any substantive change in a pre/accredited program that would alter the response to any pre/accreditation criterion must be reported.
 The four types of changes, reconfiguration, transition to a new credential, adding a companion program and adding a separate program, along with creation of affiliation agreements with other educational institutions, are described in this Policies and Procedures Manual.
 If the program director or the appropriate institutional representative is uncertain whether a proposed change would affect how the program meets one or more criteria, the ACME BOR Chair should be consulted.
 If needed, the ACME BOR Chair will discuss the question with the ACME BOC Chair.
-The program director or appropriate institutional representative must submit an outline of the proposed changes relative to the specific criteria affected and dates of proposed implementation to the ACME BOR Chair.
+The program director or appropriate institutional representative to the specific criteria affected and dates of proposed implementation to the ACME BOR Chair.
 The ACME BOC Chair will consult with the BOR Chair to determine whether a program change should be addressed by the BOR.